nsnw/pids/README.md

 Right now, `pids` is hard-coded to look for `/dev/sda`.
 This means that if you have multiple USB storage devices connected, it will only use the first one.

 ## Bugs, limitations and development
-At the moment, `pids` will only load images from the attached USB storage device, and it's not particularly choosy - it will load everything is can find recursively.
-This is because this project came out of a need to display a slideshow for my wedding, so it does exactly what I needed it to.
-I plan to add the ability to load images remotely in future.

 If you have any ideas for features, feel free to open an issue on GitHub and I'll take a look.

 ## Copyright